Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 Overview
 --------

-The Spectral Correlation Function was introduced by :ref:`Rosolowsky et al. 1999 <ref-rosolowsky1999>` and :ref:`Padoan et al. 2001 <ref-padoan2001>` to quantify the correlation of a spectral-line data cube as a function of spatial separation.
+The Spectral Correlation Function was introduced by `Rosolowsky et al. 1999 <https://ui.adsabs.harvard.edu/#abs/1999ApJ...524..887R/abstract>`_ and `Padoan et al. 2001 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...547..862P/abstract>`_ to quantify the correlation of a spectral-line data cube as a function of spatial separation.
 Formally, this can be expressed as

 .. math::